behavioral innovation

 Bubenzer, P. 2016.
 Identifying with the firm: Effects on creativity in open innovation.

-presented at ISPIM Innovation Forum, March 2016, Boston.
+presented at ISPIM Innovation Forum

-presented at ISPIM Innovation Forum, March 2016, Boston.
+March 2016, Boston.

 Bubenzer, P. 2016.
 Managing creativity for strategic renewal: The path to the best idea!